nguyenquanicd/Aes128_ECB_CBC_CFB_OFB_CTR/README.md

 # Aes128_ECB_CBC_CFB_OFB_CTR
-AES128 IP core supports ECB, CBC, CFB, OFB and CTR mode
+AES128 IP core supports ECB, CBC, CFB, OFB and CTR mode (NOTE: ONLY RTL Code is available now, the simulation environment is building and NOT completed)

 1) File structure
 rtl/